-Truth in Taxation for Countywide Secondary Districts: By February 10 of the tax year, the county assessor will transmit the total net assessed values needed to compute levies to the governing body of each county flood control district, county free library district, county jail district and public health services district.
+Truth in Taxation for Countywide Secondary Districts: NOTE: Based on Chapter 198, Laws 2017 the language for the Notices of Tax Increase in Figures 1 & 2 have changed since last year.
+By February 10 of the tax year, the county assessor will transmit the total net assessed values needed to compute levies to the governing body of each county flood control district, county free library district, county jail district and public health services district.
 If the proposed secondary property tax levy of the special taxing district, minus amounts attributable to new construction, is greater than the amount levied by the special taxing district in the preceding tax year than the governing body will publish a public notice.
 The public notice must be published twice in a newspaper of general circulation in the county and the first publication must be at least fourteen but not more than twenty days before the date of the public hearing.
 The second publication must be at least seven but not more than ten days before the date of the hearing.
 The notice cannot be published in the classified or legal advertising section of the newspaper in which it is published and it must be at least one-fourth page in size and surrounded by a solid black border at least one-eighth inch in width.
 The "truth in taxation hearing notice of tax increase" headline must be in at least eighteen-point font.
 (Figure 2 shows an example)